Quadratic Chabauty and rational points I: p-adic heights: Non-density of the localisation map

 \section{Non-density of the localisation map}

-For the rest of this paper we take $K$ to be $\mathbb{Q}$ or an imaginary quadratic extension of $\mathbb{Q}$.
+For the rest of this paper, we take $K$ to be $\mathbb{Q}$ or an imaginary quadratic extension of $\mathbb{Q}$.
 Unless otherwise stated, we will henceforth take $U$ to be a quotient of $U_2 $ surjecting onto $V$.
-From the standard presentation of the topological fundamental group of a smooth surface of genus $g$ in terms of $2g$ generators and 1 quadratic relation, the natural map
+From the standard presentation of the topological fundamental group of a smooth surface of genus $g$ in terms of $2g$ generators and 1 relation between commutators, the natural map $ \wedge ^2 V\to U[2] $ gives an exact sequence